 Kylee is a fourth-year psychology major, with a minor in biology.
 In the psychology field her interests reside in generalized anxiety disorder as well as stress.
 After graduation she plans to attend graduate school for Occupational Therapy.
 In her free time she loves to dance and do ceramics!

 Social Media Coordinator

-Grace Silver is a junior at OU, with a double major in psychology and sociology.
+Grace Silver is a senior at OU, with a double major in psychology and sociology.
 Her research

 interests include substance abuse disorders and anxiety.
 After graduation, she plans to attend